table of contents

 - EINVAL

-- For getdomainname() under libc: name is NULL or name is longer than len bytes.
+- For getdomainname() under libc: name is NULL or name is equal or longer than size bytes.

 VERSIONS¶